FirebirdSQL/Butler/introduction.rst

 - User-defined state machine analytics on measured data to trigger actions or emit signals
 - Export of metrics to the Graphite_ open source monitoring product (primarily as metrics storage and a visualization solution)
-- Import the connector for the python-diamond_ open source daemon that collects system metrics such as cpu, memory, network, i/o, load, disk etc.
+- Import connector for the python-diamond_ open source daemon that collects system metrics such as cpu, memory, network, i/o, load, disk etc.
 - Notification service to send reports and alerts via e-mail and other means.
 - Logging service, to collect log entries from other services.